 Parents are usually spilling over with questions and, oftentimes, frustration and even hopelessness when they bring their young son or daughter into treatment.
 Their own stress tolerance and understanding of what’s going on have long since been exceeded.
-For the child, whether referred by a guidance counselor, pediatrician or even court, a young person in therapy is almost always skeptical or even fearful about sharing his or her inner world with an outsider.
+For the child, whether referred by a guidance counselor, pediatrician, or even court, a young person in therapy is almost always skeptical or even fearful about sharing his or her inner world with an outsider.

 Common symptom clusters: ADHD and Oppositional Behavior, Eating Disorders, Major Depression, Obsessiveness, Self-Harm